zuck/node-tree/README.md

 ## Introduction

-This tool allow to generate a tree from a flat list of unsorted nodes like the
+This tool allows to generate a tree from a flat list of unsorted nodes like the
 following:

 ```json